Advice on How to Be an Effective PhD Researcher

 Organizing my life used to be much more difficult because I always said "yes" to things and also overpromised on existing projects (e.g., after discussing edits to a paper with a co-author, I'd instinctively say that I would send a revision the next day).
 This left me with not enough time in the day to get everything done, and, not wanting to miss my own self-imposed deadline, I'd end up pulling all-nighters, neglecting my well-being.
 This is not sustainable!
 I try not to volunteer deadlines anymore (although I still frequently fail here).
 If asked, try to overestimate.

 These days I also don't say "yes" to everything, even sometimes when it's hard to say no. Depending on the task, you may have more or less freedom to turn it down based on who is asking.
 When presented with opportunities, I take a few minutes to think about whether I will actually enjoy completing the task or working on a project, and if not, whether I should consider doing it anyway if it will benefit the community or me professionally in other ways.
 Also, do I have the time?
 I often will email a fellow colleague to get their objective input.
-Having a peer group to bounce these types of issues off of has been crucial for me as an early-career researcher.
+Having a peer group to bounce these types of issues off of has been crucial for me as an early career researcher.
 For the opportunities where you feel you can say "yes" or "no," I have a secret for you: if you aren't going to enjoy it, you aren't likely to do it well, and therefore the professional benefits will probably be relatively minor, or worse, it could hurt your reputation.

 You mentioned all the things that I do besides research.
 I think contributing to the broad statistics, academic, and university communities is important, but I also enjoy these activities a lot.
 At Berkeley, I loved working with prospective students and advocating for great candidates on the admission committee.
 It didn't feel like work.
 Likewise, I'm on the ASA Committee on Meetings now.
 It's not a tremendous time commitment, and it helps me advocate for changes at JSM so the conferences are better for everyone.
 I like doing this as I had ideas about improving JSM, and this gave me an avenue to share them and potentially implement them.
-Thus, some of the service activities on my CV could also be partially considered my hobbies.

 On a day-to-day basis…actually, I organize my life on a roughly weekly basis.
 Before the next week starts, I look at any deadlines for the coming week to see if I have something pressing I need to get to and put that at the top of my list with a red flag.
 I'll flip ahead a few weeks to make sure that if I have a presentation coming up that I also keep in mind any uncompleted work for that presentation needs to get done as well.
 I know that having more than two major projects that I am leading (not a collaborator or trainee) that need many hours of my deep attention for the week is too many and I will feel overwhelmed.
 Projects almost always take longer than you expect, and I will have numerous tasks for other research projects to attend to as well.
 Better yet is just one lead project that needs my heavy attention, and I move that project to the top of my list.